NVIDIA/NeMo/docs/source/nlp/punctuation_and_capitalization.rst

 1. predicts a punctuation mark that should follow the word (if any).
 By default, the model supports commas, periods and question marks.
 2. predicts if the word should be capitalized or not.

+In the Punctuation and Capitalization Model, we are jointly training two token-level classifiers on top of a pre-trained \
+language model, such as `BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding <https://arxiv.org/abs/1810.04805>`__ :cite:`nlp-punct-devlin2018bert`.

 .. note::